 The British do bacon right because we slice the meat properly so that rashers (slices) of bacon include belly and loin in one beautiful piece of meat to create an irresistible and unforgettable bacon experience honed by centuries of practice.

-A rasher (slice) of British back bacon absolutely needs to contain both pork belly and pork loin in order to even be considered suitable for a traditional full English breakfast, the combination of the two different pieces of pork, each with its own characteristics, blend to create bacon heaven and nobody does this cut quite as well as the British.
+A rasher (slice) of British back bacon absolutely needs to contain both pork belly and pork loin in order to even be considered suitable for a traditional full English breakfast, the combination of the two different pieces of pork, each with its own characteristics, blend to create bacon heaven and nobody does this cut quite as well as the British who have been cutting bacon this way for centuries.

-Other parts of the world with a history of indigenous wild boar populations produced their own genetically unique breeds of domesticated pig and therefore use a different kind of pork to make their bacon, this contributes to the reasons why bacon can taste and look so differently in other parts of the world.
+Other parts of the world with a history of indigenous wild boar populations produced their own genetically unique breeds of domesticated pig and therefore use a different kind of pork to make their bacon, contributing to the reason why bacon can taste and look differently in the US and Canada.

-We hoped you enjoyed our article on the history of the traditional English breakfast, if you did, please show your support for the tradition by sharing this article with your friends using the buttons below !
+We hoped you enjoyed our article on traditional British back bacon, if you did please show your support for the tradition by sharing this article with your friends using the buttons below !

 Author : Guise Bule